 The WDE will be requesting a waiver under Section 131 (c)(2) allowing a waiver of the application of paragraph (1) in any case in which the local educational agency is Section 131(c)(2)(A)(i) located in a rural, sparsely populated area and (B) demonstrates that the local educational agency is unable to enter into a consortium for purposes of providing activities under this part.
+School districts will have the flexibility to enter into voluntary consortiums with in their community college service area or to apply individually.
 School district boundary changes in Wyoming likely will not occur.
 Boundaries are tied to geographic cities and counties.
 Wyoming does not have regional CTE schools.
 Wyoming does have secondary charter schools that may qualify for Perkins funding in the future.
 If a charter school becomes eligible for Perkins funds, Wyoming would adjust the distribution to provide funding allocations for them.
 Wyoming is not requesting a waiver for a more equitable distribution for secondary recipients.
 Wyoming is requesting a waiver for a more equitable distribution for postsecondary recipients.
 Wyoming has most recently distributed funds with 60% going to secondary and 40% going to postsecondary.
 Due the limited number of postsecondary institutions, geographic distance, and the number of secondary students who are accessing CTE coursework at the postsecondary level while still enrolled in high school Wyoming has deemed it more equitable to use this split.

-The state's aggregate expenditure for the state is\$396,797.69.
+The state's aggregate expenditure for the state is \$396,797.69.
 Wyoming did take advantage of the new Act which allowed a reset to the State effort.
 Wyoming reported effort for aggregated expenditures for the prior fiscal year.
 The amount \$396,797.69 is 95% of Wyoming's secondary and postsecondary prior year level of effort.
 For the upcoming program year, provide the specific dollar allocations made available by the eligible agency for CTE programs of study under Section 132(a) of the Act.
 (Attachment 5 and 5.1) For the upcoming year, provide the specific dollar allocations made available by the eligible agency for CTE programs and programs of study under Section 131(a)-(e) of the Act.
 (Attachment 6)